HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 David Antscherl

-David directed all for Asphalt Jungle Shorts I, II, III, acted in the She Speaks 2007 and directed for She Speaks 2008.
+David directed all for Asphalt Jungle Shorts I, II, III, IV & V and directed for She Speaks ’08 & ’09.

 NICHOLAS CUMMING is a local theatre creator with a BA in Drama and English from the University of Waterloo.
 He has been a company member of the Multicultural Theatre Space since 2004.
 He has appeared in Exit Strategy, Yes or No!, Seasons of Immigration, Legion of Memory I + II, Me Here/Me Happy, Motio X Industria, and Three Legged Horse with the MT Space; Tennessee Williams’ I Can’t Imagine Tomorrow with Poor Tom Productions; Asphalt Jungle Shorts I, II & III with Flush Ink; and Mimetic Flesh/Mimetic Hotel, A Midsummer Night’s Dream and Spring Awakening with UW Drama.
 He directed and wrote The Children’s Crusade for the UPStart Fringe 2007, and HE for UPStart 2004.
 He is a poet and playwright currently working on several plays with Pat the Dog, KW’s professional playwrights’ development centre.
 He is also a member of the earthling collective, whose WARMER project is examining the environment and human dynamics in a local context.